 What are REAADI and DRMA?

-The Partnership for Inclusive Disaster Strategies have been collaborating with Senator Casey (D-PA), Congressman Langevin (D-RI), and Congressman Panetta (D-CA) on two historic pieces of disability and disaster legislation that will dismantle barriers faced by disaster-impacted people with disabilities, older adults, people with access and functional needs, and other Medicaid-eligible people impacted by disasters; improve outcomes; and increase disaster resources for disability organizations, emergency managers and local communities.
+The Partnership for Inclusive Disaster Strategies have been collaborating with Senator Casey (D-PA), Congressman Langevin (D-RI), and Congressman Panetta (D-CA) on the Real Emergency Access for Aging and Disability Inclusion (REAADI) Act and Disaster Relief Medicaid Act (DRMA).
+These two historic pieces of disability and disaster legislation will dismantle barriers faced by disaster-impacted people with disabilities, older adults, people with access and functional needs, and other Medicaid-eligible people impacted by disasters; improve outcomes; and increase disaster resources for disability organizations, emergency managers and local communities.

 - Ensures there is a strong disability and older adult voice throughout the preparation, response, recovery, and mitigation of disasters;